Original source: Limelight Networks

 Low Latency — 3–7 seconds, perfect for large sports and other live events.
-The match to broadcast latency makes for great second screen viewing.
+The match-to-broadcast latency makes for great second-screen viewing.

 Ultra-Low Latency — Sub-second, typical of voice chat, and highly interactive live entertainment like online trivia or online casinos will require sub-second latency, along with in-event live sports wagering.

-But looking at these differences, you might naturally pose a valid question: do a few seconds really matter?
-In some cases the answer is a resounding yes.
+But looking at these differences, you might naturally pose a valid question: do a few seconds matter?
+In some cases, the answer is a resounding yes.
 And for other cases, offering streaming at ultra-low latency is just a way to stay ahead of — or keep up with — the competition.

 Better remote educational experiences aren't limited to future doctors.
 Students at all levels can take advantage of ultra-low latency video streaming.

-Sander Tamm, founder and CEO of E-Student2 and an expert in online education platforms and course delivery believes online education is actually one of the best use cases for ultra-low latency video streaming.
+Sander Tamm, founder and CEO of E-Student2 and an expert in online education platforms and course delivery, believes online education is one of the best use cases for ultra-low latency video streaming.
 He points out that "it allows for greater interaction between the instructors and students, with real-time commenting and Q&A, as a side benefit to higher video quality for lessons."